C++ in Visual Studio

 Writing and refactoring C++ code

-How to use the productivity features in the C++ editor to refactor, navigate and write code.
+How to use the productivity features in the C++ editor to refactor, navigate, understand and write code.

 Debugging Native Code